Cigaras/IPTV.bundle/README.md

 [![Current Release](https://img.shields.io/github/release/Cigaras/IPTV.bundle.svg "Current Release")](https://github.com/Cigaras/IPTV.bundle/releases/latest)
 [![Downloads](https://img.shields.io/github/downloads/Cigaras/IPTV.bundle/total.svg "Downloads")](https://github.com/Cigaras/IPTV.bundle/releases) [![PayPal](https://img.shields.io/badge/donate-PayPal-green.svg)](https://paypal.me/valdasvaitiekaitis) [![BitCoin](https://img.shields.io/badge/donate-BitCoin-green.svg)](https://valdasv.lt/bitcoin)

+### Attention! ###
+[**Plex has retired plug-ins functionality!**](https://www.plex.tv/blog/subtitles-and-sunsets-big-improvements-little-housekeeping/) This plug-in still works, however most Plex clients and apps do not show any plug-ins at all, including this one.
+So this is the end.
+It was a fun project despite a bit deserted by me for last year, because some time ago I switched to [Kodi](https://kodi.tv/) as a frontend and [Emby](https://emby.media/) as a backend for my multimedia needs, including [IPTV](https://kodi.wiki/view/Add-on:IPTV_Simple_Client).
+You can read my [blog post](https://valdasv.blogspot.com/2016/03/iptv-m3u-players.html) for more IPTV alternatives if you want.
+Good luck and take care.

 ### Introduction ###
 A simple [Plex Media Servers](https://www.plex.tv/downloads) plug-in that reads live streams (like [IPTV](http://en.wikipedia.org/wiki/IPTV)) urls from a [m3u](https://en.wikipedia.org/wiki/M3U) file and passes 'em to Plex in format understandable to Plex so it could try to play them.